jordanbemmels/kiwi-holocene/07_dXY.md

 ## Run the calcDxy.R script

-We are ready to run calcDxy.R script.
+We are ready to run the calcDxy.R script.

 The output of this command will be the **total** dxy (sum across all sites), rather than the per-site dXY averaged across all sites (what is normally meant by "dXY").